cristiandatum/ML_Operations_Azure/README.md

 ## Overview

 In this project, we build an Azure AutoML pipeline using Python SDK for a classifier prediction application.
+The benefits of using a pipeline are the automation of the steps carried out when creating, deploying, and consuming a AutoML model.

 The ficticious dataset belongs to a bank and includes 20 different features from its customers (age, job, marital status, loans, etc.) This dataset is mapped to a binary target (yes/no) to determine the marketing campaign effectiveness.